 Travel insurance can help cover expenses like hotels and meals if the airline doesn’t, preventing you from losing money.

-But you need to buy it in advance — it won’t cover anything if you buy it after your flight has been canceled.
+But the catch is you need to buy it in advance — it won’t cover anything if you buy it after your flight has been canceled.

-Also check your credit card’s terms.
-Some cards, like the Chase Sapphire Preferred® Card and The Platinum Card® from American Express, will reimburse you for travel cancellation-related costs.*
+Even if you didn't buy travel insurance from an insurance company, you may have it through your credit card.
+Some cards, like the Chase Sapphire Preferred® Card and American Express Platinum Card®, will reimburse you for travel cancellation-related costs.*

 Chase Sapphire Preferred® Card